XSnow/ECOOP2020/coq/README.md

 - The structures of both directories are almost the same, except `main_version/icfp_bidirectional.v`.
-It extends the bidirectional type system of lambdai by a fixpoint rule, and uses the same defnition of disjointness like our system.
+It extends the bidirectional type system of lambdai by a fixpoint rule, and uses the same definition of disjointness like our system.
-In it a different comleteness theorem is proved.
+In it a different completeness theorem is proved.
-This proof is added during rebuttal.
-Therefore the theorem is not in the accepted version of paper.

 - `syntax_ott.v` contains the locally nameless definitions of the calculi and Dunfield's calculus.
 It involves the typing and semantics of the calculi, the semantics of Dunfield's calculus, and the typing of lambdai (icfp2016).
 One unified definition of type is used.
-The last two share a same set of expressions (dexp).
+The last two share the same set of expressions (dexp).
 - `rules_inf.v` and `rules_inf2.v` contains the `lngen` generated code.
 - `Infrastructure.v` contains the type systems of the calculi and some lemmas.
 - `Subtyping_inversion.v` contains some properties of the subtyping relation.
-- `Key_properties.v` constains some necessary lemmas about typed reduction, top-like relatin and disjointness.
+- `Key_properties.v` constains some necessary lemmas about typed reduction, top-like relation and disjointness.
 - `Deterministic.v` contains the proofs of the determinism property.
 - `Type_Safety.v` contains the proofs of the type preservation and progress properties.
 - `dunfield.v` contains the proofs of the soundness theorem with respect to Dunfield's calculus.